Our Sketch module is one of the most comprehensive modules in PointCab Origins and offers you a wide range of functions.

 Do you need particular points that you would like to import into another system for further evaluation?
 With our 3D Points tool, it’s a piece of cake.

-The Panorama can be used in two ways.
+The Panorama Tool can be used in two ways.
 You can open the panoramic views of each scan position if your project is a terrestrial laser scanner project.
-You can also create so-called virtual panoramas in an unordered point cloud originating from mobile mapping systems.
+You can also create so-called virtual panoramas in an unstructured point cloud originating from mobile mapping systems.
 Of course, some minimum requirements have to be considered, which we describe in our PDF Turoial.